lamoureux-lab/3DCNN_MQA/README.md

 Loss: 0.0639580246914
 ```

+## Pretrained model
+You can download [pretrained model](http://proteinfoldingproject.com/static/datasets/models.tar.gz) as well as the output of RWPlus, ProQ# and VoroMQA algorithms.

 ## Grad-CAM analysis
 To replicate the Grad-CAM data from the paper you need to install PyMOL and its
 python bindings.
 The main script that generates the tables is *src/Exploration/average_B_factors.py*.
 Before running this script change the parameters in the beginning, specifically *DATASETS_PATH*.
 Also in the main